NYC --:--

 What it is: Building marketing operations with AI-first tools and processes rather than retrofitting traditional approaches with AI additions.

-Why it works: Series A companies can adopt AI-native approaches without legacy system constraints.
-This provides competitive advantages in efficiency, personalization, and scale.
+Why it works: Series A companies can adopt AI-native approaches without legacy system constraints, providing competitive advantages in efficiency, personalization, and scale.

 Implementation Framework